 c) goods in packaging which are in warehouses, stages or platforms of operational terminals for containers are checked by inspection of each batch;

-d) the goods transported on pipelines and also the electric power are checked from the point of view of quantity according to indications of the established counters.
+d) the goods transported by means of stationary transport installation are checked from the point of view of quantity according to indications of the established counters.